RubenDillon/Kubernetes/README.md

 # Kubernetes
-All you need for VMware Tanzu world
+All you need for Kubernetes world

-Typical examples to use it with Tanzu and Tanzu Application Platform (TAP)